kwabenasapong/openpldoc/manual/source/dualmonitors.rst

 .. image:: pics/screen-res-win10.png

 On Windows 10 there is also a different way of configuring your screens.
-By right-clicking on the desktop an choosing :guilabel:`Display settings` a different configuration window will appear.
+By right-clicking on the desktop and choosing :guilabel:`Display settings` a different configuration window will appear.

 .. image:: pics/new-display-settings-win10.png